Adda Chentouf

 Adda Chentouf (born 1961 in Mascara, Algeria) is an Algerian film critic and researcher, specializing in the history of Algerian cinema.

 Biography

 Early life and education

 Adda Chentouf was born in in Mascara Province, Algeria.
 He graduated from the National School of Administration (Algeria).

 Career

-A lifelong cinema enthusiast, Chentouf owns a vast collection of more than films on CD/DVD and about posters, reflecting his commitment to preserving the memory of Algerian cinema.
+As a film enthusiast, he owns a collection of over films on CD/DVD and approximately posters, a testament to his commitment to preserving the memory of Algerian cinema.